odenipinedo/odenipinedo.github.io/_posts/2018-05-17-introduction.md

 </p>

 <p align="center">
-Experiencing joy and laughter with others are the essential elements for me to be happy in my life.
-Moreover, I believe these are key ingredients for social connection in general.
-My life vision and mission is to study, understand, and nurture public spaces that enable these moments of shared happiness.
+My life vision and mission is to study and understand mental health trends locally and worldwide.
+I hope to use this information to nurture social infrastructure that in turn enable social cohesion.
 <br><br>
-I am a subject matter expert in data science, statistics, mental health science, and organizational theory.
-I have extensive experience in the public, private, and civic sectors.
+I am a data scientist and statistician.
+I am also a subject matter expert in social science research, mental health science, and organizational theory.
+At the moment I am training expertise in urban planning and psychiatric epidemiology.
+I have over 25 years of work experience in the public, private, military, and civic sectors.
 <br><br>
 Let's connect.
 See links to my CV and portfolio above.
 You may reach me on all social media channels <span style="font-weight:bold">@odenipinedo</span>, or if you prefer, links are included below.
 </p>